TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 13/Matthew 13.51.md

 ---

-Have ye understood all these things?
-They say unto him, Yea.
+Jesus said to them, "Have you understood all these things?"
+They answered him, "Yes, Lord."